 At the time AltaVista was king and no one thought they would be topped.
 They eventually got bought by Yahoo! in 2003, who still retain the brand.
 AltaVista was shutdown 8th July 2013.

-By 1997, Larry Page and Sergey Brin, students at Stanford, had discovered a perfect way to web search known as Google.
+By 1997, Larry Page and Sergey Brin, students at Stanford, had discovered a perfect way to web search.
+This was referred to as “Google”.
 The search portal provided its users with unusually relevant search results compared to the existing search engines.

-The engine provided superior results, but it did not have the growing clutter that was found on other search sites of the time.
+The engine provided superior results.
+Plus, it did not have the growing clutter that was found on other search sites of the time.
 Despite its rapid growth to the search portal supremacy, the technology behind this engine was not envisioned as a commercial product or a search site.
 Instead, it was a product of the Stanford graduate Larry Page’s research.

 The History behind the Success of the Search Portal